The Department of Occupational Therapy encourages visitors to explore the following occupational therapy-related

 - Michigan Board of Occupational Therapists is an organization responsible providing up-to-date information on various topics related to OT practice in Michigan.
 Graduates should refer to this website for information on applying for licensure in the State of Michigan.

 - Michigan Occupational Therapy Association (MiOTA) is a state-level professional association of OT practitioners who are dedicated to supporting the profession of occupational therapy through advocacy and communication.

 - American Occupational Therapy Association (AOTA) is occupational therapy's national professional association.
 AOTA addresses the interests and concerns of occupational therapists, occupational therapy assistants, and students of occupational therapy and to improve the quality of OT services.

 - National Board for Certification in Occupational Therapy (NBCOT) is a nonprofit organization responsible for providing the national board examination which new graduates must pass in order to become a registered occupational therapist in the United States.

-- World Federation of Occupational Therapists is a global network of 101 member organizations - representing 580,000 occupational therapists - which promotes occupational therapy as an art and science internationally.
+- World Federation of Occupational Therapists (WFOT) is a global network of 101 member organizations - representing 580,000 occupational therapists - which promotes occupational therapy as an art and science internationally.